-If sutures (stitches), staples, or glue were used to close your skin, you may remove the dressings (bandages) and take a shower the day after surgery.
+If stitches, staples, or glue were used to close your skin, you may remove any dressings (bandages) and take a shower the day after surgery.

-If strips of tape strips were used to close your skin, cover theincisions with plastic wrap before showering for the first week.
-Do not try to wash the tape off.
+If strips of tape were used to close your skin, cover the incisions with plastic wrap before showering for the first week.
+DO NOT try to wash the tape off.
 They will fall off in about a week.

-Do not soak in a bathtub or hot tub or go swimming until your doctor tells you it is okay (usually 1 week).
+DO NOT soak in a bathtub or hot tub or go swimming until your surgeon tells you it is ok (usually 1 week).